TULiberalArts/Political-Science/pages/undergradaute.md

 ### University Honors Program

 Students accepted into the [University Honors Scholar Program](http://www.temple.edu/honors/) may select political science as their field of concentration, thus becoming a member of the political science honors program.
 University honors students who are interested in earning distinction in the major should take the junior and senior honors capstone course, as described above.
-University Honors students who do not wish to pursue distinction in the major should, nonetheless, sign up for POLI 4996 as their capstone.
+University honors students who do not wish to pursue distinction in the major should, nonetheless, sign up for POLI 4996 as their capstone.

 ### University Honors Scholar Track

 University honors students may become honors scholars by choosing to develop and complete an honors project in the form of a thesis.
 Political science university honors students who complete the university honors program’s course requirements plus an honors thesis graduate with an honors scholar designation on their transcript.
-Those who do not complete an honors thesis, but satisfy all honors requirements graduate with an honors certificate designation on their transcript.
+Those who do not complete an honors thesis but satisfy all honors requirements graduate with an honors certificate designation on their transcript.

 The thesis proposal is submitted to the university honors program, preferably by the beginning of the second semester of the junior year.
 All proposals are due by the end of junior year, and are reviewed by the honors director and the student’s faculty advisor.
-Thesis topics may emerge from coursework (i.e. the capstone), an independent study or curiosity about some other facet of the study of politics.
+Thesis topics may emerge from coursework (e.g., the capstone), an independent study or curiosity about some other facet of the study of politics.
 The completed thesis must be at least 8,000 words exclusive of footnotes and bibliography.
 The thesis can serve as the core of a student’s dossier as she or he applies for graduate school.

 The university honors program maintains a set of minimal progress standards that every honors student must satisfy in order to continue in the program.
 Students failing to make satisfactory progress are placed on probation and may ultimately be dismissed from the program.
 Students who are interested in learning more about joining the University Honors Program are encouraged to contact the university honors director, Ruth Ost at [rost@temple.edu](mailto:rost@temple.edu).